wing5wong/artisan-whs-static/source/_courses/SPAE.md

 * Numbers, days of the week, countries and nationalities
 * Family, pets, leisure activities, school

 **Assessment:**

-Assessment of the five key skills of Listening, Speaking, Interacting, Reading and Writing.
+Assessment of the five key skills of Listening, Speaking, Speaking, Reading and Writing.